Interested in Brokering? Here's 3 Mistakes to Avoid

 One of the easiest mistakes to make as a freight broker, and any transportation business, is to misrepresent or exaggerate the scope of services you provide.
 The transportation industry is built on relationships, and the core of these relationships has to be a foundational of mutual trust between broker, carrier, and shipper.
-This means that its critical that if you don't own and operate your own assets, you represent yourself as a broker, and not as a motor carrier.
+This means that it's critical that if you don't own and operate your own assets, you represent yourself as a broker, and not as a motor carrier.
 Even if you can win extra business with the fib, it can land you in serious trouble in the case of a lost cargo claim or any kind of service failure.
 As a former broker, the honest relationship you build with your clients in the core of the business, and you do not want to jeopardize this over a few won or lost deals.

 When you began your freight brokerage, you were probably hungry, eager, and excited to provide a next level experience for your customers.
 As you grew and scale, this hunger probably subsided, especially as the process for doing so becomes harder and harder.
 It's absolute crucial that you do not get complacent with your own success and you maintain your competitive edge.
 As an industry with very low barrier to entry, your brand, relationships, and customer experience are your only differentiators.
 Thus, its important to maintain that initial customer focused mindset that got you to where you are today.
 This means communicating more with your customers (a checkup call or facetime every week goes a long way!), finding new ways to provide service to your accounts, and provide creative services that your competitors aren't.
-If you're looking for ideas, checkout the rest of our blog for some ideas on how your can transform and update your customer experience going into 2020.
+If you're looking for ideas, checkout the rest of the FreightPath Blog for some ideas on how your can transform and update your customer experience going into 2020.